Skip to Content

 In its former life, the Mail Rail was the lifeblood of the Royal Mail postal service.
 Ferrying thousands of letters to and from the sorting office on Mount Pleasant, the railway operated from 1927 until 2003.

 Today, you can hop aboard the railway as part of a visit to the Postal Museum.
-A train ride through a tiny tunnel in an immersive railway experience – certainly one of the more unusual things to do in London.
+A train ride through a tiny tunnel in an immersive railway experience – certainly one of the more unusual ways to explore London’s subterranean world.

 Feast at Bob Bob Ricard